tsodapop/CS528-Project-2/README.md

 - Providing levels that include visual assistance for comparison.
 - Giving the player an object that they will have to bring around to the goal.
 The object should also not collide with anything.
 - Giving the player an object that they can bring around through the space.
 The object can pause/remove negative objects.
+- The ability for a player to revisit previously completed levels with complete visual assistance.

 ### Supporting Resources for Project Evidence
 - [Realistic, Responsive Audio is the Next Frontier in VR Innovation](https://www.cbinsights.com/research/vr-audio-tech/)